-The second week of the new model was the one where I had the most trips recorded, with 47 trips that I had the data where I could measure.
+The second week of the new model was the one where I could calculate delivery fees.
+I had 47 trips with data that I could measure.
 I averaged $4.53 in fares, where those same trips would have paid out only $4.33 on average.
-That's still an increase, but slightly lower compared to week 1.
+That's still an increase, but now only a 4.5% increase

 Week 3: Things, they are a changing.

 Now to be fair, I did have a smaller data set, with only 17 measurable deliveries.

 Week three shows a noticeable decrease in pay compared to the old model.
 The average fare per delivery was $4.27.
 Under the old pay model it would have been $4.41.

 For the first time, I was making less than under the old model.
 It was a three percent DECREASE.

 I wondered if this was an anomaly because I had a smaller data set.
 I only had 17 trips that I could measure.
 However, when I looked at each week on a trip by trip basis, the individual trips largely line up with the overall trend.

 The pattern in my market shows that Grubhub seems to be decreasing pay from one week to the next, but in very small increments.